-STATE OF) SS.:
+STATE OF)

 ) SS.: COUNTY OF)

-(Name of Individual) eposes and says stanta thanaafi aa d that tha saara is tassa a d
+deposes and sa ys

-complete and accurate to the be st of his knowledge.
-The g hich are not stated upon his ntents thereof; and that the same is true and grounds of deponent's belief relative to all own personal knowledge are investigations ter of this application.
+complete and accurate to the best of his kn d knows the contents thereof; and that the same is true and owledge.
+The grounds of deponent's belief relative to all stated upon his own personal knowledge are investigations g the subject matter of this application.

-Sworn to before me this day
+Sworn to before me this day of, 20

-of, 20

 (Notary Public)